MicroEJ/docs/ApplicationDeveloperGuide/UI/Advanced/how-to-microui-flush-visualizer.rst

 A total area drawn over 200% is inefficient, but your application may have bigger bottlenecks.
 Confirm it by measuring the time spent drawing vs. the time spent elsewhere between flushes.

-Known limitations:

-- Do not take into account the clip of the GraphicsContext.
-  Regardless of the clip, the complete area of the drawing is accounted for.
-- Do not take into account Vector Graphics (VG) operations.
-  VG drawings are not accounted for in the total of area drawn.
-- Do not take into account drawing that are done outside of the screen (even partially).
-  Such drawing are accounted as if they were done on the screen.